 Alternative education programme for young people

-The project provides a high quality alternative basic education with a leverage effect on the non-formal education system, enabling girls and boys aged 9 to 14 who have not completed school to acquire the basic skills necessary for integration into social and economic life.
+The project proposes a quality basic alternative education, acting as a lever on the non-formal educational system, enabling out-of-school and dropout boys and girls aged 9 to 14 to acquire the necessary basic skills to integrate into social and economic life.

 invalid